gidavies/AzureDevOpsLab/README.md

 # AzureDevOpsLab

-This lab will step through the key elements in setting up and using a release pipeline with Azure DevOps.
+This set of labs will step through the key elements in setting up and using a release pipeline with Azure DevOps.

 ## Background information